kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 We assert that _evaluation produces legitimacy_, which translates concretely into higher future funding inflows.

 To adopt ideas from institutional economics, we can imagine evaluation as filling out a historically-barren "policy" layer in the three-layer model of constitution, policy, and operation.
-In this frame, the "constitutional" layer represents the code, norms, etc of the grants ecosystem itself, the "policy" layer represents the process by which specific _parameters_ (mechanisms, etc) are chosen, while the "operational" layer represents the grants rounds themselves: applications, voting, etc.
+In this frame, the "constitutional" layer represents the code, norms, etc., of the grants ecosystem itself, the "policy" layer represents the process by which specific _parameters_ (mechanisms, etc) are chosen, while the "operational" layer represents the grants rounds themselves: applications, voting, etc.
 Seen in this way, evaluation is the missing _political_ process needed to bring web3's public goods funding ecosystem from experiment into maturity.

 How might these evaluations be done?